uptrace/uptrace-go/example/tutorial/README.md

 # Tutorial

-This is an application written for tutorial [Instrumenting Go application with OpenTelemetry](https://docs.uptrace.dev/go-tutorial/).
+This is an application written for the tutorial [Instrumenting Go application with OpenTelemetry](https://docs.uptrace.dev/go-tutorial/).
 It can be run with: